xuqi2024/openflexure-microscope/docs/c270_preparation.md

 * Grasp the square lens mount and the knurled round lens holder
-* Unscrew the lens from the mount{note: "There is some force required to start to unscrew the lens"}
+* Unscrew the lens from the mount.
+There is some force required to start to unscrew the lens as it is held in place with a little glue.